-Compared to a number of the opposite marketing personality types for business, there are relatively few Refiners in online marketing.
+Compared to a number of the Customer Behavior types types, there are relatively few Refiners in online marketing.
 But, put a Refiner in the right position and it’s amazing what they will do.
 To achieve their full potential, however, a Refiner must be found out for fulfillment. they have to know themselves and be managed by someone who understands their strengths and weaknesses.
 If you’re a Refiner, it’s important to incorporate the opposite marketing personality types in your go-after perfection. you would possibly be great at deciding the simplest thanks to doing things, but without the opposite types to assist, it’ll be hard to form forward progress.
 If you’re working with a Refiner, take full advantage of the insights they need to supply.
 Give them many campaigns, processes, and hypotheses to figure on, then allow them to go nuts.
 As long as you’re clear and concise in your communication and take their data-based suggestions seriously, you’ll get on the road to success.